Truth (Adelaide newspaper): History

 In 1906 Chandler handed over publication of Truth to Reginald Louis Solomon (1877–1939) of the influential Solomon family, retaining editorship, then in September 1906 went through a sham sale of the business to A. Hall, perhaps intending to boost its value in the event of a future sale.
 Hall sold the business to Solomon, in another paper transaction.
-Chandler then sued Solomon, who with Amos had started removing machinery, for trespass, but lost the case.
+Chandler then sued Solomon, who with associate John Amos had started removing machinery, for trespass, but lost the case.
 In 1907 Solomon was convicted of publishing an "obscene libel", for the 20 May article in the "Darkest Adelaide" column.
 Adelaide Truth ceased publication about this time; though it was rumoured that John Norton was interested in starting a South Australian edition of his publication.

 The title Truth re-surfaced again in Adelaide in May 1915, published by F. J. Jennings (longtime publisher and printer of The Sport, which republished a number of Truths articles), but was short-lived.

 In 1916 and 1917 Melbourne Truth was sold in Adelaide, published by Harold Gray for Norton's Truth and Sportsman Ltd. Though marked "Adelaide edition", all advertisements were for Melbourne businesses and almost all the news content was from Melbourne.
 Its purpose may have been to support Norton's anti-Conscription agenda.

 From 1925 to 1928 a 'South Australian edition' of Melbourne Truth was published by Joseph Aloysius Patrick Hayes for Ezra Norton's company.
 Again it contains scandalous stories from all around Australia, mostly about Melbourne, but a fair number of Adelaide stories.

 From May 1933 to January 1934, country newsagents were advertising Adelaide Truth, and the State Library of South Australia has a single copy giving the publisher as James Glennon Geoghegan, for Truth and Sportsman Ltd., Melbourne.

 From 1941 to 1964 the South Australian edition of Truth was published weekly, no doubt gaining its foothold because of the War.
 Again it was published by James Geoghegan as an offshoot of Melbourne Truth, but had a generous coverage of local football, cricket and horse racing.

 The Melbourne Truth finally wound up in 1994, thirty years after the last South Australian edition was published.